Write a little about yourself. Just a paragraph will do.

-I've spent the last 8 years in Portland, OR.
-Never thought I'd live
+I spent 8 years in Portland, OR.
+Never thought I'd live in Oregon

-in Oregon having been born in Syracuse / grown up in north NJ / and
+having been born in Syracuse / grown up in north NJ / and gone to

-gone to college in PA.
-Never mind the fact that I was living in
+college in PA.
+Never mind the fact that I was living in Miami in my

-Miami in my mid-20's at the time!
-But, it was an opportunity I
+mid-20's at the time!
+But, it was an opportunity I couldn't pass up

 Now, I'm back east (as of 6/13/14).
 Mom is thrilled.
 So thrilled

 I've had to remind her that being back doesn't mean I'll be home

 every weekend.
 But, she's starting to appreciate that (or at least

 pretending with more frequency).
 I'm thrilled because I've got an

 adorable 3-year old niece who loves her "Uncle Rynan" (yeah, that's